FONQRI/SiteIntroductionWaterproofing/README.md

 # SiteIntroductionWaterproofing
-This is a introduction site for Waterproofing wroted  by laravel and php .
+This is a introduction site for Waterproofing written in laravel and php .